 An introduction to the approaches used in managing nonprofit organizations including planning, organizing and leading the board, staff, and volunteers and managing the resources.
-Prerequisite: NPO 140 Introduction to Nonprofit Organization or consent.
+Prerequisite: NPO 140 Introduction to Nonprofit Organizations or consent.

 Systematic relations with the community of stakeholders are essential for identifying, planning, developing, promoting, supporting and evaluating the programs and services of a nonprofit organization.
 This seminar covers the principles and practice of community relations and all aspects of program marketing in nonprofit organizations.

-In this hands-on course, students will learn in the class as well as outside with an area organization's staff in some aspect of community relations.
+In this hands-on course, students will learn some aspect of community relations both in class as well as outside of class with a staff member of an area organization.
 Prerequisite: NPO 140 Introduction to Nonprofit Organizations or consent of instructor.
-Offered spring, odd years.
+Offered spring.